Business Term Loans

 Using Awarded Contracts in Your Loan Application

-If you've won an SDVOSB set-aside contract and need capital to fulfill it, you'll want to bring the contract award document, performance timeline, and invoice schedule to your lender meeting.
-Some SBA preferred lenders will approve a term loan or line of credit specifically structured around a contract's payment schedule.
+If you've won an SDVOSB set-aside contract, gather your documents.
+Bring the contract award document, performance timeline, and invoice schedule to your lender meeting.

 Veteran Business Loan & SBA Fee Savings Calculator